Scintillation characteristics of an undoped CsI crystal at low-temperature for dark matter search: 200 kg undoped CsI crystals for the dark matter search

 \section{200\,kg undoped CsI crystals for the dark matter search}

-Following up on the high light yield of the undoped CsI crystal at liquid nitrogen temperature, we consider future dark matter search experiments with 200\,kg of undoped CsI crystals coupled with SiPM arrays, especially for low-mass dark matter with spin-dependent interactions.
+Following up on the high light yield of the undoped CsI crystal at liquid nitrogen temperature, we consider future dark matter search experiments with 200\,kg of undoped CsI crystals coupled with SiPM arrays, especially to search for low-mass dark matter with spin-dependent interactions.
 Both cesium and iodine have non-zero proton spin due to their odd proton numbers, providing an advantage for searching for WIMP-proton spin-dependent interactions.

-The low-background CsI crystal growing technique was successfully developed for the KIMS CsI(Tl) dark matter search experiments~\cite{Kim:2003ms,Lee:2007af}.
+The low-background CsI crystal growth technique was successfully developed for the KIMS CsI(Tl) dark matter search experiments~\cite{Kim:2003ms,Lee:2007af}.
 The primary sources of internal background in CsI crystals were identified as $^{137}$Cs and $^{87}$Rb.
 The presence of $^{137}$Cs is mainly attributed to water used in the chemical process of cesium extraction.
 By employing purified water, the contamination of $^{137}$Cs can be reduced by one order of magnitude in the CsI powder~\cite{Kim:2005rr}.
 The $^{87}$Rb nuclei are extracted using the recrystallization method, taking advantage of the different solubility of RbI and CsI in water~\cite{Lee:2007af}.
 About 400\,kg of remnant CsI powder, left over from the KIMS CsI(Tl) crystal growth process, has been stored at the Yangyang underground laboratory for 20 years.
 This reserve can be effectively utilized to grow 200\,kg of undoped CsI crystals for future experiments.
 Additionally, a powder purification facility based on the recrystallization process was developed for NaI powder~\cite{Shin:2018ioq,Shin:2020bdq,Shin:2023ldy}.
-The adaptability of this facility for CsI powder purification is feasible, providing a streamlined process for maintaining low background levels in the CsI crystals if required.
+This facility can be re-adapted for CsI powder purification, providing a streamlined process for obtaining low background levels in the CsI crystals if required.